benjamin-hodgson/benjamin-hodgson.github.io/posts/2018-01-10-zip-folding.md

 }
 ```

-Sadly, the invariant that `func` receives the same number of `T`s as were passed to `ZipFold` is not expressible in C#'s type system.
-So as a consumer of `ZipFold`, you just have to trust that `func`'s argument is of a certain size.
+Sadly, the invariant that `zipFunc` receives the same number of `T`s as were passed to `ZipFold` is not expressible in C#'s type system.
+So as a consumer of `ZipFold`, you just have to trust that `zipFunc`'s argument is of a certain size.
 In the `Equal` example, that size is two, because we're consuming two trees:

 ```csharp
 public static bool Equal(JqlNode j1, JqlNode j2)